Riemannian metrics on differentiable stacks: The stack perspective

+where the first leg $\phi$ is a Morita map.
+We identify two fractions $\psi/\phi$ and $\psi'/\phi'$ if there are Morita maps $\alpha,\alpha'$ and isomorphisms of maps $\phi\alpha\cong\phi'\alpha'$, $\psi\alpha\cong\psi'\alpha'$.
+Maps of stacks can be composed using homotopy fiber products.
+It is an instructive exercise to check that composition is well-defined, associative, and that a Morita equivalence is the same as an invertible map.

+Immersion and submersion of stacks arise naturally, once we think of the orbit stack $[M/G]$ as a ``smooth orbit space", with the normal representation $G_x\action \nu_x(O)$ playing the role of the tangent space to $[M/G]$ at the point $[x]=O$.
+We say that a stacky map $\psi/\phi:[\tilde M/\tilde G]\to [M/G]$ is a {\bf surjective submersion} if $\psi$ is essentially surjective, and a {\bf injective immersion} if $\psi$ is fully faithful.
+It follows from Proposition \ref{prop:characterization} that surjective submersions and injective immersions are well-defined, and that they extend the usual notions for manifolds.
+Using the canonical factorization $\phi=\phi'\iota$ from Section \ref{section:split-fibration}, one can find nice representatives of such maps, showing that our definitions agree with those in \cite[Def 2.9]{bnz}.

-Given $\phi:G\to H$ any Lie groupoid map, its {\bf essential image} consists of the objects and arrows that are in the image up to isomorphism, or more precisely, is the image of the associated map $\tilde\phi:G\tilde\times_HH\to H$ in the above canonical factorization.
+In order to define embedding of stacks we need first to define what the image is.
+Given $\phi:G\to H$ any Lie groupoid map, its {\bf essential image} consists of the objects and arrows that are in the image up to isomorphism, or more precisely, is the image of the associated map $\phi':G'\to H$ with respect to the factorization $\phi=\phi'\iota$.

 \begin{proposition} The essential image of a fully faithful map $\phi:G\to H$ is a full saturated Lie subgroupoid $i:I\to H$. \end{proposition}